Russia: Navalny's wife detained at Moscow protest | DW | 23.01.2021

 The US, the European Union, France and Canada have urged his release.
 The EU has also imposed sanctions on Russia over Navalny's arrest.

-Thousands of people gathered in Moscow to march from central Pushkin Square to the Kremlin.
+Thousands of people gathered in central Moscow to march from central Pushkin Square to the Kremlin.
 The Interior Ministry estimated 4,000 people attended.
-News agency Reuters estimated the figure was likely 10,000.
+News agency Reuters estimated the figure was likely 40,000.

 "Mass arrests have already started on Moscow’s Pushkin Square — even before the official beginning of a protest demanding Navalny be let out of prison.
 Police seem to be grabbing people on the square at random.
 Dozens of arrests across the country at other protests already," reported DW's Russia correspondent Emily Sherwin.